General agreement – General Payment Services Agreement, the conditions of which are applied to the Merchant.

 Cardholder – a legal or natural person who pays with the Card for goods and/or services of the Merchant in the E-shop.

-Merchant – a Client of the Paysera System, a legal person registered in the centre of registers of a member country of the European Union, who has entered into the General agreement with Paysera and while selling goods and services uses one or more services of payment collection for Merchants, indicated in the System and provided by Paysera, and aims to use the service of Collection of payments via the Internet with payment cards resold by Paysera.
+Merchant – a Client of the Paysera System, a legal person registered in the centre of registers of a member country of the European Union, who has entered into the General agreement with Paysera and while selling goods and services uses one or more services of payment collection for Merchants, indicated in the System and provided by Paysera, and aims to use the service of online payment collection with payment cards resold by Paysera.

 PCI DSS – payment card industry data security standards.